vruusmann/openscoring.io/_posts/2022-11-09-measuring_memory_sklearn..md

 ### Scikit-Learn estimator instance state

-Scikit-Learn estimator types can exist in two instance states:
+Scikit-Learn estimators can exist in two instance states:

 1. Initial state.
 Contains learning instructions.
 2. Final fitted state.
 Contains initial learning instruction, a defensive copy of "employed" learning instructions, plus the full specification of the newly-learned function.

-The state change happens when the estimator object is fitted by invoking its `fit(X, y)` method.
+The state change happens when the estimator object is fitted by calling its `fit(X, y)` method.
 A fitted estimator object can be re-fitted multiple times.
 It is rather uncommon to do so, but technically it simply overwrites the previous fitted state with a new one.

 According to [Scikit-Learn conventions](https://scikit-learn.org/stable/modules/generated/sklearn.utils.validation.check_is_fitted.html), end users can distinguish between these two instance states by checking if the estimator object has any attributes that end with a trailing underscore.

 With Python being a loosely typed language, it is impossible to write a universal code snippet that could automatically identify and demarcate the instance state of all naturally occuring Python objects.
-However, such code snippet can be written for Scikit-Learn estimator types, because they tend to follow a fairly strict and consistent class layout.
+However, such code snippet can be written for Scikit-Learn estimators, because they tend to follow a fairly strict and consistent class layout.

 Algorithm for collecting actual instance attributes: